-Inflation Provisions - Built-in inflation coverage is an optional benefit (rider) that is either selected (or not) when purchasing coverage.
-It increases the policy's benefit automatically on the policy's anniversary date, with no action required on the part of the insured, and with no health questions.
-Other inflation provisions, such as options that can be exercised in the future, are sometimes available.
+Inflation Provisions - Built-in inflation coverage is an optional benefit or rider that can be selected when purchasing coverage.
+It increases the policy's benefit automatically on the policy's anniversary date, with no action required on the part of the insured, and - most importantly - with no health questions.
+Other inflation provisions, such as options to purchase more coverage in the future at additional cost, are sometimes available.

-Benefit Period - When a claim is eligible for payment, the benefit period is the number of years that the policy will pay for covered services, if the full daily benefit were to be used each day.
+Benefit Period - When a claim is approved, the benefit period is the number of years that the policy will pay for covered services, assuming the full daily benefit were to be used up each day.
 Policyholders who use less than their full daily benefit may find that their policy's benefit period is effectively extended.
-For example, most policies with a \$300 daily benefit and a 2-year benefit period would pay out for 4 years in the event that only \$150 in daily covered care costs were actually incurred.
+For example, most policies with a \$300 daily benefit and a 2-year benefit period would actually pay out for 4 years if care costs only \$150/day!

-Who Buys Long Term Care Insurance, and Exactly What Do They Buy?
+Who Buys Long Term Care Insurance, and What Do They Buy?